go-graphite/carbonapi/doc/configuration.md

 ***
 ## headersToPass

-This option controls what headers will be passed to backends.
+This option controls what headers (if passed by upstream client) will be passed to backends..

 Default: none